opencog/link-grammar/README.md

 higher the cost.
 (This eliminates the "unlimited_connector_set" in the dictionary).

+###Opposing (repulsing) parses:
-Repulsive parses: Sometimes, the existence of one parse should suggest that another parse must surely be wrong: if one parse is possible, then the other parses must surely be unlikely.
+Sometimes, the existence of one parse should suggest that another parse must surely be wrong: if one parse is possible, then the other parses must surely be unlikely.
 For example: the conjunction and.j-g allows the "The Great Southern and Western